Parliamentary Archives: The House of Lords Record Office

 To the Clerk of the Records was entrusted the care of the contents of the Victoria Tower, including both Lords and Commons documents and certain other small groups of records relating to the Palace of Westminster.
 A public Search Room was opened, and when in the 1950s the Record Office Technical Committee highlighted the need for repairing the thousands of deposited plans in the Victoria Tower, two craftsmen were recruited specifically for this task.
 Today the conservation unit numbers six staff, on secondment from the British Library.
 The publication of calendars, which had ceased in 1922, was resumed in 1949 and continued to the 1980s.

 In 1975 the major acquisition of the collections of the Beaverbrook Library expanded the collection to include the papers of David Lloyd George, Bonar Law, and Max Aitken, Lord Beaverbrook.

 The principal activity of the House of Lords Record Office, however, in the immediate post-war years concerned the reconstruction of the repository.
 The Victoria Tower, although ample in dimensions, was found in 1948 to be defective both in its structure and its equipment.
-In the course of the following years the interior of the Tower was therefore almost entirely rebuilt by the Ministry of Public Buildings and Works.
+In the course of the following years the interior of the Tower was therefore almost entirely rebuilt by the Ministry of Public Building and Works.
 The resulting repository was air conditioned and contained 5.5 mi of steel shelving on twelve floors.
 It was declared open by the Viscount Hailsham, Leader of the House of Lords, on 3 July 1963, with the intention, as he said, that "this new building may have a long and distinguished career... in the service of Parliament, history, and culture".
 This lasted until the late 1990s, when it became clear that the air-conditioning in the repository was failing to comply with required standards, and other services needed updating.